Trump properties in talks to host lucrative Saudi golf events

 But from 2015 to 2017, the club’s revenue fell from $92 million to $75 million — an 18 percent drop, according to company financial documents and Trump’s government disclosure forms.
 Operating income — the amount left over after expenses were paid — fell even faster, prompting Trump’s own tax consultant to tell Miami-Dade County officials in 2018 that the course had been “severely underperforming” competing clubs.
 Revenue suffered an additional 40 percent drop in 2020, when pandemic travel restrictions were in place for most of the year.

 His company has been trying to revive Doral since his presidency ended.
-Last year Florida legislators passed legislation easing the path for his company to pursue a future casino license for Doral and last month his company announced that it would attempt to build 2,300 homes there.
+Last year, Florida legislators passed legislation easing the path for his company to pursue a future casino license for Doral, and last month his company announced that it would attempt to build 2,300 homes there.

 It’s difficult to say how such a deal would affect Trump financially.
-Professional golf organizations pay rental fees to courses where they hold events, but also impose sometimes expensive obligations and responsibilities as part of that, said Larry Hirsh, president of Golf Property Analysts in Philadelphia.
+Professional golf organizations pay rental fees to courses where they hold events but also impose sometimes expensive obligations and responsibilities as part of that, said Larry Hirsh, president of Golf Property Analysts in Philadelphia.

 “It’s widely believed that the only clubs that make any significant money are those that host the PGA Championship, the U.S. Open and the Ryder Cup,” he said.